Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Passivity Extension for Nonautonomous Discontinuous Systems

 \section{Passivity Extension for Nonautonomous Discontinuous Systems}

-The classical definition of passivity in Definition \ref{def:passivity} can not be applied directly to systems in the form of \eqref{eq:syst} due to the time dependency and the discontinuous RHS (present in the system).
+The classical definition of passivity in Definition \ref{def:passivity} does not consider directly systems in the form of \eqref{eq:syst} due to the time dependency and its set-valued RHS.
 For this purpose, we generalize Theorem \ref{th:feedback} for systems $H_1$ and $H_2$ that can be either time-variant dynamical systems with discontinuous RHS or time-variant discontinuous memoryless functions.
-Note how the closed-loop model with $u_1=u_2=0$ takes the form of \eqref{eq:syst}.
+Such theorem is the central result of this work and it will be used on each control design step.

 \begin{thm} Assume each element of the feedback interconnection of Fig. \ref{fig:Feedback} is passive and satisfies